prelert/kibana-swimlane-vis/README.md

 # Swimlane visualization for Kibana

-A swimlane visualization for Kibana, with builds available for both Kibana 4 and Kibana 5.
+A swimlane visualization for Kibana, with builds available for both Kibana 6.x, 5.x and 4.x.

 The visualization displays the behavior of a metric value over time across a field from the results.
 Each lane displays a different value of the selected field, with the relative size of the metric